-Many US citizens that have formed romantic relationships with people outside the United States try to avoid the fiancé visa process.
+Many US citizens who have romantic relationships with people outside the United States try to avoid the fiancé visa process.
 They hope that the fiancé can come to the United States as tourist or on a work visa.
 Applying for a tourist visas is a simpler process than the fiancé visa.
 Unfortunately, it is very difficult to for a single person to get a tourist visa from a lot of countries.
-If the economy of the country is not as developed as the United States, consular officers suspect that single people without attachments either already have a romantic interest in the United States or they are coming to the United States to try to work without authorization.
+If the economy of the country is not as developed as the United States, consular officers suspect applicants.
+They think that single people without attachments either already have a romantic interest in the United States.
+Alternatively, the applicant for the visa maybe coming to the United States to try to work without authorization.

 Tourist or Work Visa Application Denied

-If the consular officer believes the person has a romantic interest in the United States they will deny a tourist visa and direct that the fiancé get the appropriate fiancé visa.
-If alternatively, the consular officer believes the person will work in the US, they treat the fiancé as an intending immigrant and deny the tourist visa.
+If the consular officer believes the person has a romantic interest in the United States he will deny a tourist visa.
+Then the officer will direct that the fiancé get the appropriate fiancé visa.
+Alternatively, the consular officer may believe the person will work in the US.
+In this case, the officer treats the fiancé as an intending immigrant.
+So the officer denies the tourist visa.
 Many clients have come to us after failing at this stage.
-We help clients get on the right track by filing for the fiancé visa as the tourist visa route is unlikely to ever be successful.
+We help clients get on the right track by filing for the fiancé visa.
+The tourist visa route as we have shown is unlikely to ever be successful.

 K-1 Fiancé Visa Requirements